The Right Decking Material to Choose and How to Maintain it for Your Specific Needs

-The advantages of composite wood are that they are very low-maintenance and never need sanding, staining, or refinishing.
-The biggest disadvantage is that they can show signs of decay quickly and not everyone loves the aesthetics of them.
+The advantages of composite wood are that they are very low-maintenance and never needs sanding, staining, or refinishing.
+The biggest disadvantage is that they can show signs of decay quickly and not everyone loves their aesthetics.

 Not a common choice, an aluminum deck is an ideal option.
 An aluminum deck won’t rust, warp, or rot.
 It also won't crack and is impervious to weather and mold.
 As it is powder-coated, you can walk on an aluminum deck without ever worrying about splinters, and it is also highly slip-resistant.

 It is also fire-resistant and durable, which is ideal for every type of climate.
 It is four times lighter than other types of decking, and it can be cut with a carbide-tipped blade.
 Most planks come with interlocking edges, which creates a watertight fit.
 It is also self-draining, so you don’t have to worry about drainage problems.

 The type of decking material that is right for you depends on your budget and your aesthetic preferences.
 Make sure to combine the two to find a deck that will look good for a long time, and that it doesn’t take up so much time that you rarely have time to enjoy it.